 Estiatorio Milos features fine Greek food, and that includes incredibly fresh seafood.
 The seafood is sourced from around the world and prepared flavorfully in a Mediterranean style.
 Guests will find signature dishes like the grilled octopus, which comes with chickpeas from Santorini, capers, sea fennel and kritamo.
 The prized Loup de Mer is another Estiatorio Milos signature dish, with the fish cooked in sea salt and finished with extra virgin olive oil and capers.
 Guests can also enjoy a raw bar or one of the many selections of fish, shellfish or octopus.
 Lamb and beef are also available.
 A serene, beautifully designed interior complements the memorable food.

 Small plates are the signature item at Julian Serrano's Lago at Bellagio.
-This Italian restaurant pairs the concept of small plates with delicious Italian fare, demonstrating that many cuisines can be adapted to the small plate approach.
-The dinner menu features a wide array of tempting dishes to share, like crostinis with delectable flavor combinations; Polpette Di Carne, tomato braised beef meatballs; Fegatini Di Pollo, chicken liver, capers, and pepperoncino--but there are so many more options.
-Other dishes include a selection of risottos, fish and shellfish, and full-size main courses like Osso Buco and a small Angus beef tenderloin.
+This Italian restaurant subscribes to a tapas-style service, with plates for the table to share.
+The dinner menu features a wide array of tempting dishes, like crostinis with delectable flavor combinations; Polpette Di Carne, tomato braised beef meatballs; Fegatini Di Pollo, chicken liver, capers, and pepperoncino â" but there are so many more options.
+Other dishes include a selection of risottos, fish and shellfish.
+Full-size main courses are also offered, like Osso Buco or a small Angus beef tenderloin.
 Diners are treated to a beautifully designed room that includes a view of the Bellagio's fountains dancing just outside the windows, a sure way to make an already incredible meal even more special.

 If you're looking for a dining experience you'll remember forever, Joel Robuchon should be on your list.
 This opulent and very expensive restaurant is a destination for many foodies.
 The restaurant features traditional French cuisine created for a discriminating palate, served in a setting reminiscent of Paris in the 1930s.
 Guests can enjoy a lavish reception area, elegant main dining room, garden-designed dining room and intimate bar.
 The tasting menus showcase precise portions of perfect French Nouvelle cuisine, using only the finest meats, seafood and produce available.
-Dishes like seared scallops in green curry with leeks, truffled langoustine ravioli with simmered green cabbage and frog leg fritter with red miso and Espelette pepper are just some of the mouth-watering dishes guests can expect.
+Dishes like seared scallops in green curry with leeks, truffled langoustine ravioli in foie gras sauce with simmered green cabbage and frog leg fritter with red miso and Espelette pepper are just some of the sumptuous dishes guests can expect.